BCHSI/philter-ucsf/README.md

 **a.** Make sure the input file(s) are in plain text format.
 If you are using the I2B2 dataset (or any other dataset in XML or other formats), the note text must be extracted from each original file and be saved in individual text files.

-**b.** Store all input file(s) in the same directory, and create an output directory (if you want the de-identified notes to be stored somewhere other than the default location).
+**b.** Store all input file(s) in the same directory, and create an output directory (if you want the PHI-reduced notes to be stored somewhere other than the default location).

 **c.** Create a configuration file with specified filters (if you do not want to use the default configuration file).